 name and last name.
 Objects in Javascript are essentially dictionaries.
 We can

-access the properties with the dot
+access the properties with the dot operator.
+For example, the following

 code snippet prints Robert's first name and the last name: